okta/okta-sdk-dotnet/docs/AppUserSyncState.md

 # Okta.Sdk.Model.AppUserSyncState
-The synchronization state for the App User.
-The App User's `syncState` depends on whether the `PROFILE_MASTERING` feature is enabled for the app.  > **Note:** User provisioning currently must be configured through the Admin Console.
+The synchronization state for the Application User.
+The Application User's `syncState` depends on whether the `PROFILE_MASTERING` feature is enabled for the app.  > **Note:** User provisioning currently must be configured through the Admin Console.

 ## Properties